greatcyan/portfolio/README.md

  - Construction
  - Personal Finance
  - Investment/Stocks
- - Digital Marketing
+ - Digital Marketing (Meta Ads)
+ - Manufacturing (OEE)
+ - Managed Service Provider (MSP)

 ### Key Skills & Expertise
-After 10+ years in electronics, I transitioned into the world of data, where I've been making significant impacts.
-My journey in data analytics has been marked by the creation of dynamic and insightful projects, including:
+After over a decade in the electronics industry, I successfully transitioned into the world of data—bringing with me a strong foundation in systems thinking and problem-solving.
+Since then, I’ve been driving meaningful impact through data analytics by delivering innovative, user-centric solutions.
+My journey has been defined by the development of dynamic and insightful projects, including:
 - Excel Dashboards: Crafting interactive and visually appealing dashboards to simplify complex data.
 - Python Applications: Developing robust applications for data visualization and analysis.
 - Power BI Dashboards: Designing comprehensive dashboards, such as the highly praised Revenue Analytics dashboard.